Rari-Capital/docs/src/fuse/README.md

 Collateral factors can be increased (or decreased) by the pool creator.

-#### Comptroller

 ```
 function markets(address fTokenAddress) view returns (bool, uint, bool)
 ```

 - fTokenAddress: The address of the fToken to check if listed and get the collateral factor for.
 - RETURN: Tuple of values (isListed, collateralFactorMantissa, isComped); isListed represents whether the comptroller recognizes this fToken; collateralFactorMantissa, scaled by 1e18, is multiplied by a supply balance to determine how much value can be borrowed.

 #### Solidity